stoyan-vuchev/responsive-scaffold/README.md

 * `floatingActionButtonPosition` - position of the FAB on the screen.
 * `containerColor` - a color used for the background of the scaffold.
 * `contentColor` - a preferred color for the content inside the scaffold.
-* `contentWindowInsets` - a window insets to be passed to `contentColor` slot via [PaddingValues](https://developer.android.com/reference/kotlin/androidx/compose/foundation/layout/PaddingValues) params.
+* `contentWindowInsets` - a window insets to be passed to the `content` slot via [PaddingValues](https://developer.android.com/reference/kotlin/androidx/compose/foundation/layout/PaddingValues) params.
+* `windowSizeClass` - used for under the hood calculations from a [WindowSizeClass](https://developer.android.com/reference/kotlin/androidx/compose/material3/windowsizeclass/WindowSizeClass) instance, with a support for optional overriding.
 * `content` - the main content of the screen, e.g. a [LazyColumn](https://developer.android.com/reference/kotlin/androidx/compose/foundation/lazy/package-summary#LazyColumn).

 <br/>